Islamophobia in the British Conservative Party: Criticism and rebuttals

 The allegations of Islamophobia within the Conservative Party have been met with some criticisms and rebuttals, with right-wing commentators in particular questioning the authority of the MCB and the term "Islamophobia" itself.
 Conservative Home Secretary Sajid Javid rejected calls from the MCB for an inquiry into the party and said "The Muslim Council of Britain (MCB) does not represent Muslims in this country" and added "we don't deal with the MCB".
 This view was echoed by Conservative MP Kemi Badenoch who stated that the MCB had a "political motive" in pressing allegations against the party.

-Author Douglas Murray, a frequent critic of Islam, has described comparisons of antisemitism with allegations of Islamophobia in the Conservatives as a "false equivalence".
+Author Douglas Murray, a frequent critic of Islam, who has himself been accused of Islamophobia, has described comparisons of antisemitism with allegations of Islamophobia in the Conservatives as a "false equivalence".
 He stated "Clearly where people have called for violence against any group of people then such people have no place in a political party.
 But this shaving of a dozen or so people from the Conservative ranks has been described as a cleansing of 'Islamophobia' from the party" adding that "anti-Semitism is hatred or suspicion of Jews because they are Jews.
 It is an irrational prejudice built on centuries of stereotypes and hatreds which culminated in the worst crime in human history, on our continent, in the last century.
 'Islamophobia', by contrast, is a term which can claim almost anything that the wielder claims it to mean."

-In an article titled No, Islamophobia is not the new Anti-semitism journalist and Spiked Online editor Brendan O'Neill criticised the term "Islamophobia", highlighted the contradictory record of the MCB on addressing prejudice (such as boycotting Holocaust Memorial Day in Britain) and described the allegations of Islamophobia as means of deflecting attention from Antisemitism in the UK Labour Party.
+In an article titled No, Islamophobia is not the new Anti-semitism journalist and Spiked Online editor Brendan O'Neill criticised the term "Islamophobia", highlighted the past practice of the MCB of boycotting Holocaust Memorial Day in Britain, and alleged the allegations of Islamophobia were a means of deflecting attention from Antisemitism in the British Labour Party.
 He concluded the article with "Anti-Muslim prejudice is out there, yes.
 But 'Islamophobia' is an elite invention, a top-down conceit, designed to chill open discussion about religion and values and to protect one particular religion from blasphemy.
 The war on Islamophobia is in essence a demand for censorship."

 Physician and writer Qanta A. Ahmed defended the comments made by Boris Johnson regarding full-face veils.
-Writing in the right-wing magazine, The Spectator she stated "As a Muslim woman observing Islam, I am fully supportive of Boris Johnson’s rejection of the niqab.
-And I wonder how many of the former Foreign Secretary’s critics understand my religion, what this form of dress represents and the subjugation it implies ...
+Writing in the right-wing magazine, The Spectator she stated "As a Muslim woman observing Islam, I am fully supportive of Boris Johnson's rejection of the niqab.
+And I wonder how many of the former Foreign Secretary's critics understand my religion, what this form of dress represents and the subjugation it implies ...
 When Boris Johnson mocks the niqab, he is emphatically not mocking Muslim women because – and this is a point that we Muslims seem to be unable to get across to non-Muslims – there is no basis in Islam for the niqab."